Liver Support

 Metabolism

 The liver metabolizes fat into cholesterol, phospholipids (for cell membranes) and lipoproteins (for carrying other molecules).
-The liver plays a role in blood sugar regulation by making glucose tolerance factor.
-Sugar can also be directly stored in the liver for later use (as glycogen) and extra food is converted to fat by the liver and then transported to the fatty tissue.
+The liver plays a role in blood sugar regulation by making the glucose tolerance factor.
+Sugar can also be directly stored in the liver for later use (as glycogen), and extra food is converted to fat by the liver and then transported to the fatty tissue.
 Because of this, the liver is central to the function of our metabolism.

 Detoxification and Breakdown of Hormones

 The last function of the liver is the breakdown of chemicals and toxins in the bloodstream.
 It is also responsible for hormone metabolism.
-It converts thyroid hormone into its most active form and breaks down excess and old hormones such as: sex hormones, adrenaline and insulin when they are not needed.
+It converts thyroid hormone into its most active form and breaks down excess and old hormones, such as sex hormones, adrenaline and insulin when they are not needed.
 This further helps our body to maintain balance.

 Diet